DanielMartensson/Open-SAE-J1939/README.md

 After you have got a basic understanding of the project, you are able to build on it.
 Keep it simple and follow the SAE J1939 standard!

-After you have understand the structure of the project, then select processor choice in `CAN_Network.c` file.
+After you have understand the structure of the project, then select processor choice in `Processor_choice.h` file.
 Here you can select for example `STM32`, `Arduino`, `PIC`, `AVR` etc.

 # How to use the project